Contents

 Duo Desktop, Remembered Devices, and Duo Authentication for Windows Logon

-Streamline Duo authentication even more by applying a remembered devices policy to Windows Logon as well as browser applications.
-When users sign in to Windows using Duo and opt to create a remembered device session at Windows logon, that trust session is accessible to browsers and desktop applications.
+Streamline Duo authentication even more with Duo Authentication for Windows Logon.
+When users sign in to Windows using Duo, that trust session is accessible to browsers and desktop applications.

-Example: A user begins their day by logging into Windows, choosing to remember their device at the Duo for Windows Logon prompt.
-When they log into other Duo-protected web applications, like a ticketing system in their browser or an mail service using a standalone email client, they are not prompted again for two-factor authentication.
+Example: A user begins their day by logging into Windows.
+When they log into other Duo-protected web applications, like a ticketing system in their browser or a mail service using a standalone email client, they are not prompted again for two-factor authentication.

 The trust session created persists until it expires per the duration configured in the effective remembered devices policy.
 Logging out of Windows does not end the session.